diarmidmackenzie/sdt-condensed/BPNT.md

 #### Mindfulness Summary

-The awareness fostered by mindfulness leeds to fewer automatic reactions, and a greater level of self-endorsed behaviour.
+The awareness fostered by mindfulness leads to fewer automatic reactions, and a greater level of self-endorsed behaviour.

 Mindfulness can also be a critical component in the integrative processes that lead to basic need satisfaction, vitality and wellness.

 As we will discuss further in chapter 17, mindfulness is an trait that can be actively cultivated.

-People can therefore make the decision to become more mindful, more aware,and more autonomous.
+People can therefore make the decision to become more mindful, more aware, and more autonomous.

 ### Key Concepts from this Chapter

 **Subjective well-being**: A person's own sense of whether or not they are happy.
 SDT considers this to be a common symptom of psychological well-being, but not in itself adequate as a definition of well-being.

-**Eudaimonia or Flourishing**: Living a life in which happiness is derived from the pursuit of worthwhile goals.
+**Eudaimonia (or Flourishing)**: Living a life in which happiness is derived from the pursuit of worthwhile goals.

 **Thriving**: Having vitality, awareness, the ability to exercise one's human capacities, and true self-regulation.